Neo-Sovietism: Neo-Sovietism in Russian state policies

 Some commentators have said that Russian President Vladimir Putin holds many neo-Soviet views, especially concerning law and order and military strategic defense.

 Alexander Baunov, a senior fellow at the Carnegie Endowment for International Peace, claimed that Russia was undergoing the re-Sovietization of its democratic process, together with the re-Sovietization "of the whole Russian life."
-Baunov theorized that "Vladimir Putin is reconstructing...the environment, the time, the impressions of his youth [in the Soviet Union]," noting that under Putin's administration, Russia has reverted to many of the same norms with regards to political culture, society, and statecraft as the Soviet Union during the pre-Glasnost era.
+Baunov theorized that "Vladimir Putin is reconstructing...the environment, the time, the impressions of his youth [in the Soviet Union]," noting that under Putin's administration, Russia has reverted to many of the same norms with regard to political culture, society, and statecraft as the Soviet Union during the pre-Glasnost era.

 Neo-Sovietism in Belarusian state policies

 In 2021, Jim Heintz of the Associated Press described Belarus as a neo-Soviet state due to the authoritarian nature of Alexander Lukashenko's government and its largely state-controlled economy.

 According to Belarusian journalist Franak Viačorka, Belarus “clung to the traditions, symbols, and narratives of the USSR with more enthusiasm than any other former Soviet republic.”
 Viačorka asserts that the Belarusian government has deliberately retained many of "the specific statecraft and economic practices of the Communist era."
 Examples cited by Viačorka include Komsomol-style political youth organizations to obligatory university studies of the Soviet war effort against Nazi Germany.

 A study by the Trans European Policy Studies Association described the Belarusian government's economic policies as neo-Soviet, due to the country's lack of well-defined private property rights and continued domination of the industrial sector by state-owned enterprises inherited from the Soviet Union.

 In his book Belarus: The Last European Dictatorship, political scientist Andrew Wilson described the Belarusian state ideology as neo-Soviet.
 Wilson noted that many authoritarian institutions inherited from the Byelorussian Soviet Socialist Republic were preserved in Belarus after independence, including the local branch of the State Security Committee (KGB).
 Like its Soviet predecessor, the Belarusian government also retained strong control over mass media and the press, and even produced similar state propaganda.